 - Multiple Parameters - If a function has multiple parameters in the function definition, then the same number of arguments should be in the call to the function.

 - Local Variables - Variables created inside a function have scope which is local to that function.
 This means that those variables are not visible and cannot be used outside of that function.
+However, the identifier (variable name), can be reused in different scopes.

 - Global Variables - Variables created outside of all functions have module-level ( global) scope and are visible to all code in that module.
 Any function within the module can access the global variables.